h-varmazyar/go-persian-tools/README.md

 - [X] Add and remove commas to numbers.
 - [X] Find city and province name by national code(code-e Melli).
 - [X] Validate Iranian national number(code-e Melli).
-- [X] Validate and parse Iranian mobile number.
+- [X] Validate phone number and get Iranian phone number details.

 #### How to use it?